JuliaVlasov/SemiLagrangian.jl/docs/src/modele_2d.md

 ``{\cal E}_f:=\int\!\int f^2 dx dy`` are preserved with time.
 Some results are given in [^qiu] or [^crouseilles].

-## Etienne's models

-The code for the Etienne's model is available at
-<https://github.com/vressegu/sqgmu> (matlab).
-If I understood well, the
-deterministic case is exactly the guiding-center model (with different initial condition but with periodic boundary conditions).
-Stochastic terms can be added that we perhaps can take into account in our numerical method.

 ---

 ## References